 The State is not yet able to assess the severity of the economic impact of the COVID-19 pandemic.
-The State's Fiscal Year 2021 Budget (as hereinafter defined) includes revenue and expenditure estimates for Fiscal Year 2021 and that were developed after the onset of the pandemic.
-See "STATE FINANCIAL INFORMATION-FISCAL YEAR 2021 BUDGET AND PROJECTED RESULTS" herein.
-In the Fiscal Year 2021 Budget, the State budgets for total base state and federal revenues of \$36.8 billion, which amount is approximately \$3.6 billion lower than the amount included in the Governor's February 2020 Fiscal Year 2021 Budget proposal, which was disseminated in February 2020, prior to the onset of the COVID-19 pandemic.
-Including other potential resources, the revenue estimate totals \$43.2 billion.
-This total estimate includes approximately \$1.2 billion in revenues to be raised from the Income Tax Proposal, which has not yet been adopted.
-See "STATE FINANCIAL INFORMATION- FISCAL YEAR 2020 BUDGET-Income Tax Proposal" herein.
-In addition, such total revenue estimate includes \$5 billion in funds from the federal government, either in the form of direct payments from the federal government or, if such payments do not materialize, the proceeds of potential borrowings of CURE Borrowing Act Obligations from the MLF. expenditures in the Fiscal Year 2021 Budget are expected to increase by \$3.2 billion.
-Such expenditures include the repayment of the \$1.2 billion of Short-Term Debt issued by the State in June 2020 which matures in June 2021.
+The State has developed initial revenue estimates for the remainder of Fiscal Year 2020 and Fiscal Year 2021, which are discussed in greater detail under "STATE FINANCIAL INFORMATION" herein.
+The State expects state source base revenues for the remainder of Fiscal Year 2020 to be approximately \$2.7 billion less than projected in February 2020, and Fiscal Year 2021 state source base revenues to be approximately \$4.6 billion less than previously projected in February 2020.
+This estimate includes approximately \$1.2 billion in revenues to be raised from the Income Tax Proposal, which has not yet been adopted.
+See "STATE FINANCIAL INFORMATION-FISCAL YEAR 2020 BUDGET-Income Tax Proposal" herein.
+In addition, the State expects to borrow approximately \$1,200,000,000^{} in a Short-Term Debt transaction concurrently with the issuance of the Bonds, which amount must be repaid within one year of the date of the issuance thereof.
+Any such Short-Term Debt will be offered pursuant to a disclosure document separate from this Official Statement.
+Though the proceeds of the Short-Term Debt will provide liquidity to the State and reduce the impact of the forecasted reduction of the above noted state source revenues, the repayment of such borrowing will further reduce revenues available to fund other State expenditures during Fiscal Year 2021.
 Due to the unprecedented and ongoing nature of the COVID-19 pandemic, these amounts represent the State's best estimates at this time, but such estimates are preliminary and subject to change.
 The State will continue to develop economic forecasts and revenue estimates as circumstances change and additional information becomes available.
 The State provides no assurances that actual results will not vary, and perhaps vary widely, from the estimated results described herein.